KB User's Guide - SitePref Tab - Notification Settings: Configure the Email Listener

 Admins may create an optional/ additional button on their live site(s) that will send feedback directly to their ITSM.
 Once admins determine the workflow of an incident pushed out to their ITSM tool from the KB, they are ready to set up the Email Listener.
 Report Accessibility issues, submission goes wherever you want.

 What the end user sees when submitting a Comment on your Live KB page

 When an end user visits a page on your KB, they may click on the Comment button at the bottom of the page to submit questions and feedback.
 The image below shows the Comment button next to the helpfulness buttons.

 Upon clicking the Comment button, the end user is presented with a Feedback form that refers back to the document both on the top of the form and in the Subject line.
-The image below shows a Feedback Form from our KB Demo site.
+The image below shows an example Feedback Form from the KB User's Guide.

 How to Create an Email Listener Button